rubenk/pdns/docs/settings.rst

 -  Integer
 -  Default: 1500

 Maximum number of milliseconds to queue a query.
-See `"Authoritative Server Performance" <performance.md>`__.
+See :doc:`performance`.

 .. _setting-receiver-threads: